felixwatts/VillageCoin/README.md

 - Spending public funds

 To prevent sybil attacks, account creation is controlled by a privileged user called the _gatekeeper_.
 In the current implementation the gatekeeper uses [Reddit](https://www.reddit.com/) to verify and validate applicants

+The DApp is live on Kovan testnet.
+Point your ethereum browser at http://redditvillage.bitballoon.com